 Chapter 391-3-6-.03(7) of the Rules and Regulations for Water Quality Control recognizes that some waters of the State "naturally" will not meet the instream criteria in the Rules and that this situation does not constitute a violation of water quality standards.
 Many waters in Georgia, specifically areas in South Georgia and near the Coast, have "natural" dissolved oxygen concentrations below the State's standard dissolved oxygen criteria (daily average of 5.0 mg/l and an instantaneous minimum of 4.0 mg/l).
-If a water body is found to have greater than a 10% exceedence rate of the DO criteria and the water body is located in an area of the State where it is anticipated that the low dissolved oxygen condition is natural, then EPD will place the water in Category 3 until work is completed which establishes the "natural" dissolved oxygen concentration for the water body.
+If a water body does not meet the DO criteria more than 10% of the time and the water body is located in an area of the State where it is anticipated that the low dissolved oxygen condition is natural, then EPD will place the water in Category 3 until work is completed which establishes the "natural" dissolved oxygen concentration for the water body.
 The measured dissolved oxygen data will then be compared with the "natural" dissolved oxygen concentration and an assessment will be made as to whether the water body is meeting its use.